julien-boudry/Condorcet/Docs/ApiReferences/Vote Class/public Vote--addTags.md

 #### **tags:** *`array|string`*
 Tag(s) are non-numeric alphanumeric string.
 They can be added by string separated by commas or an array.
+Tags will be trimmed.

 ### Return value: